Wolfgang Rieder appointed Loeb Fellow at Harvard University

-Dezeen promotion: Wolfgang Rieder, owner of the Rieder Group, has become the first Austrian design entrepreneur to be granted a Loeb Fellowship at Harvard University.
+Dezeen promotion: Wolfgang Rieder, owner of concrete brand Rieder Group, has become the first Austrian design entrepreneur to be granted a Loeb Fellowship at Harvard University.

 As one of the Loeb Fellows, the Austrian-based owner of the Rieder Group will spend the 2019/2020 semester at Harvard University in Cambridge devoting himself to topics including climate protection and sustainable building in order to actively advocate better and more resilient architecture.